camdram/email-webtools/README.md

 `email-webtools` is a small micro-service written in Go that we at Camdram use to keep track of the Email delivery queue length and more generally ensure that email receipt and delivery is functioning as expected.

 ## Compiling
 We compile the project down to a single executable that gets uploaded to our server via SFTP or similar.
 This avoids having to install the entire Go toolchain which is simply unnecessary.
-Both of these methods produce a single `server` binary file in your working directory.
+Both of these methods produce a single `email-webtools` binary file in your working directory.

 ### Docker
 First [install Docker](https://docs.docker.com/install/) and then run the following in a terminal window: